mparker17/frenchdeck-stabby_jack/README.md

     1. Cards of the same **suit**, or
     2. Cards of the same **value**
     3. NOTE: In this fashion it is possible to kill other players at the table, by reducing their HP to 0.
     4. NOTE: Jokers are obligatory.
 You MUST swap a stat/attribute with another player.
 (In the unlikely event this is impossible, pass your turn.
-It is very unlikely ;)
+It is very unlikely :wink:)

 ***Upon resolution of a Special Card, your turn is over.***